Most People Have Long Forgotten About This Vacant Ghost Town In Rural Idaho

 Want to see this treasured Idaho ghost town from a new perspective?
 Check out this drone video by YouTube user Mali Mish!

-Camping out in an old ghost town is such a unique opportunity – how’s that for your next Idaho adventure?!
+Camping out in Bayhorse ghost town is such a unique opportunity – how’s that for your next Idaho adventure?!
 How many ghost towns in Idaho have you visited?
-For more information about exploring and staying at the Land of the Yankee Fork State Park, click here.
+For more information about exploring and staying at the Land of the Yankee Fork State Park, check out the its official website.